Getting started with logging in FastAPI

 option.

-The middleware logs the request details after the route handler returns, while the route handler also logs during its execution.
+The middleware logs request details after the route handler returns, while the route handler also logs during its execution.
 When two requests are processed concurrently, the log output could look like this:

 2025-09-30 14:29:00,123 [main] INFO: Saying hello